 A newcomer to the scene and a wildcard to throw into an otherwise quite well-known selection, the Newtowner by Young Henry is a pale ale designed to mark the 150th anniversary of the label’s home, the trendy inner-city suburb of Newtown.
 A little more expensive than the other beers listed here it’ll also be a little harder to find on tap.
 But with a great blend of Australian malts that’s not afraid to get a little more bitter and a little fruitier, it’ll surely be worth the search.

 Learn more on a beer tour

 If you want to learn more about the Sydney Beer scene, particularly craft beers, or if you would like some amber ale while you learn more about the history of Sydney then read on…

 The Rocks Pub Tour

-One of the most popular beer tours in Sydney this one visits 4 historic pubs (bars) in the city’s oldest quarter.
-The 2.5-hour tour includes plenty of Sydney history as well as details on Sydney’s craft beer scene, 4 drinks (beer, wine or soft drink), and a pre or post-tour meal at one of the pubs you visit.
-The guides are entertaining and very knowledgable.
+One of the most popular beer tours in Sydney this one visits four historic pubs (bars) in the city’s oldest quarter.
+The 2.5-hour tour includes plenty of Sydney history as well as details on Sydney’s craft beer scene, four drinks (beer, wine or soft drink), and a pre or post-tour meal at one of the pubs you visit.
+The guides are entertaining and very knowledgeable.
 If there are four or more of you, you can book a private tour.

 Balmain Historic Pub Tour